 - Grab your sunscreen and go the beach!
 Presque Isle State Park in Erie has 11 beaches to choose from, and it is free!
 For details, see www.presqueisle.org.

-- There are always cookies in the cookie jar, you know .
+- There are always cookies in the cookie jar, and they are always homemade.

-- According to National Geographic, Lake Erie has one of the most beautiful sunsets in the world.
-We can direct you to several sites to view them
+- According to National Geographic, Lake Erie has some of the most beautiful sunsets in the world.
+We can direct you to several sites to view them.

-- Pack a picnic lunch and take a drive to Findlay Lake or Lake Chautauqua.
-Lie down and enjoy!
+- Pack a picnic lunch and take a drive to Findley Lake or Lake Chautauqua.
+Enjoy the ambiance of the local pace.

 - CrayZ Parrot - North East Marina 11950 E Lake Rd North East: Open May – December.
 Casual dining on the water, with live entertainment on the weekends.
+Great place for a sunset and a cocktail.
 Phone 814-725-4627.

 - Freeport Restaurant - 11104 E Lake St North East: A local favorite with a varied menu, a quick drive from the inn and close to the lake.
+Locally know for their own smoked meats.
 Phone 814-725-4607.

-- Johnny B’s Restaurant - 37 Vine St North East: A quick walk from the inn, Johnny’s is a guest favorite with great homemade soups and variety for a small local place.
+- Johnny B's Restaurant - 37 Vine St North East: A quick walk from the inn, Johnny B's is a guest favorite with great homemade soups and variety for a small local place.
 Phone 814-725-1762.

-- ZeBro's Harbor House - in Barcelona, NY has a large deck right on the lake, and a varied menu with lots of American style favorites (716-326-3017)
+- ZeBro's Harbor House - in Barcelona, NY has a large patio and bar right on the lake, and a varied menu with lots of American style favorites.
+Lakeview dining.
+Phone 716-326-2017.

 For ten weeks in the summer, Chautauqua Institute offers an astonishing variety of concerts, shows, lectures and other activities.
 For a full schedule, see www.ciweb.org.